How do I check my coding notices?

 How do I check my PAYE coding notice?

 You should check your PAYE code and what tax your pension payer is taking off your income.
-You will generally receive a paper 'coding notice' through the post; this explains your PAYE code(s).
-This will usually look like this:
+You will generally receive a paper 'coding notice' (also known as a form P2) through the post; this explains your PAYE code(s).
+It will usually look like this:

-Click on the picture above to find out more about the figures and information that make up your tax code, and read the paragraphs below for detailed explanations.
+Click on the picture above to find out more about the figures and information that make up your tax code.

 If you do not understand your PAYE code or think it might be wrong, you should query it with HMRC.
 You can find details of how to contact HMRC on the GOV.UK website.

 Pensioners might receive more than one pension from the same pension provider.
 If this is the case, you should check that you have a code number for each pension – they might have different PAYE scheme reference numbers, for instance.
 The codes should be contained on the same coding notice.
 If you need clarification, as above, contact HMRC.

 Notes explaining each item in the tax code calculation

 The coding notice provides a note for every item in the tax code calculation.
 These notes are intended to help you to check your tax code, but the way the tax rules work means this is not always straightforward.
 There is more information in the employed section of this website.